Logiqx/wca-ipy/docs/README.md

 **Informative Rankings**

-* [Representative Over 40s Rankings](Senior_Rankings.md) adds the "unknowns" to the Partial Over 40s Rankings
+* [Indicative Over 40s Rankings](Indicative_Rankings.md) show the best possible indication of your "real" world ranking
-* [Percentile Rankings](Percentile_Rankings.md) shows how times are distributed for the WCA community and the over 40s
+* [Percentile Rankings](Percentile_Rankings.md) show how times are distributed for the WCA community and the over 40s

 **Completeness**